Skip to main content

 ...

-# The AI can only return one of these three exact strings
+# The agent can only return one of these three exact strings

 Use structured types for complex outputs.
-The AI will match your type structure exactly:
+The agent will match your type structure exactly:

 from dataclasses import dataclass